Raquel32132/in-orbit/README.md

 ---

 ## Getting Started
 To get started with this project, simply clone or download the repository and run 'npm install' to install the required dependencies.
-You can then start the app by running 'npm run dev'.
+You can then start the server by running 'npm run dev'.

 ## Routes